csev/dj4e/assn/paw_github.md

 This undoes your local changes (except for added files whch don't affect the pull) but "stashes" them.
-Then the pull will work and the `git stash apply` pulls gets your "stashed" changes and re-applies them.
+Then the pull will work and the `git stash apply` retrieves your "stashed" changes and re-applies them.

 Harder to Fix Problems